RMZ supports webhook event types for orders and subscriptions. Each webhook you create listens for a single event type.Documentation Index

 You can create multiple webhooks for the same event with different URLs.
 For example, one webhook sending

-order.created to your CRM and another sending it to a Slack channel.
+subscription.renewed to your billing system and another sending it to a Slack channel.